The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 What our savior and prophet gave to Peter at Matthew16,19 was a one time gift to His chosen Apostolic non hierarchical leader.
 We know this because Revelation3,7 depicts Jesus, one risen man-God, with the one key of salvation.

-Isaiah 22, Revelation 3,7 and 6,2 rein in the "Nicolaitan" self dealing of the the High temple priesthood by predicting that this office would be cut off, which it was for seventy years in 586BC, at the Babylonian destruction of the temple, and then permanently in 70AD, when Rome destroyed it again.
+Isaiah 22, Revelation 3,7 and 6,2 rein in the "Nicolaitan" self dealing of any High temple priesthood by predicting that this office would be cut off, which it was for seventy years in 586BC, at the Babylonian destruction of the temple, and then permanently in 70AD, when Rome destroyed it again.

 Likewise Revelation3,7 and 6,2 and Chapter 17 and18 and this whole book of Revelation, written by a prophet, reins in all those who turn Nicolaitan in an any era of the Christian movement.